 Justice is really important to Lawful Good characters.
-If someone doesn’t follow the rules, they should be punished by the system.
+If someone doesn’t follow the rules, they should be dealt with by the authority system.
 They are angry when people get away with breaking the rules.

 They also believe that good behaviour and good deeds will be rewarded.

 A Lawful Good character holds themselves to the same standards that they hold everyone else.
 They very rarely, if ever, break the rules.
 If they do break the rules they will feel extremely uncomfortable doing so.

-If a Lawful Good character encounters a culture with a different belief to their own, they will not necessarily try to enforce their own values onto the people in that society.
+If a Lawful Good character encounters a culture with a different belief to their own, they will not necessarily try to push their own values onto the people in that society.
 But it depends on what the laws are.
 If the laws are at odds with their alignment, the character might encourage citizens to ignore them, or even try to change the laws themselves.

 Lawful Good characters can have some downsides.
 They can be irritatingly inflexible and dogmatic in their beliefs.
 They can come across as arrogant and self-righteous.
 They may fail to understand why an individual would pursue their own freedom and interests over the greater good.

-They can come across as overly dogmatic insisting that the doctrines and societal rules they follow are the only ‘right’ way to live.
+They can come across as overly rigid insisting that the doctrines and societal rules they follow are the only ‘right’ way to live.

 They will not harm an innocent person even if they are suspected of doing wrong unless they have hard evidence that the individual is guilty of wrongdoing.

-There will be times where the Lawful aspect and the Good aspect of their character come into conflict.
-For example, striking down the evil leader but allowing innocent civilians to be injured in the process would side on Law over Good.
+There will be times when the Lawful aspect and the Good aspect of their character disagree.
+For example, taking down the evil leader but allowing innocent civilians to be hurt in the process would side on Law over Good.
 Saving the civilians but letting the bad guy get away would side with Good over Law.